Our purpose: easy, worldwide, affordable geocoding and geosearch using open data.

 Our story

-OpenCage started in 2013 as a project within Lokku, a company with a long history of using and supporting OpenStreetMap.
-Lokku's primary product was the real estate search engine Nestoria.
-In building Nestoria we learned a lot about the challenges of geocoding data from around the world.
+OpenCage started in 2013 as a project within a company called Lokku Ltd. Lokku's primary product was the real estate search engine Nestoria.
+In building Nestoria, first for the UK and then for 9 other markets, we learned a lot about the challenges of geocoding data from around the world.
 We also implemented the first ever commercial use of OpenStreetMap (all the way back in the internet dark ages of 2006!), and were one of the first companies to use OpenStreetMap maps instead of Google maps.
-In May 2015 Lokku was acquired by Mitula Group.
-The OpenCage project was spun out into an independent brand, and has run independently ever since.

-Prior to July 2019, we operated as a UK limited company (OpenCage Data Ltd, UK Reg. no. 09485974, VAT number: GB251995573 - the company is now deregistered from VAT), before becoming a German GmbH.
+2015 Lokku was acquired by Mitula Group.
+The OpenCage project was spun out as a stand-alone business, and has run independently ever since.
+Prior to July 2019 we operated as a UK limited company before becoming a German GmbH.
 Details of that transition can be found on our blog.

-Supporting geo-innovation
+Supporting geo-innovation and the geospatial community

 Corporate Memberships